 Samuel joined Watsi on December 16th, 2013.
 Seven years ago, Samuel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Samuel's most recent donation traveled 8,600 miles to support Abity, a sweet 5-year-old boy from Ethiopia, to fund surgery to heal his birth condition.
+Samuel's most recent donation traveled 8,200 miles to support Abity, a sweet 5-year-old boy from Ethiopia, to fund surgery to heal his birth condition.

 Samuel has funded healthcare for 92 patients in 11 countries.